All topics

 Classification Central nervous system depressant:

-• Refers to a substance that slows mental functions by reducing the brain's overall activity and alertness.
+• Refers to a substance that slows brain function by reducing alertness and the overall activity of the cerebral cortex.

 Mechanism of action

-• Appears to cause a quick form of initial excitation followed by a decreased frequency of excitation impulses on neuronal membranes.
+• Appears to cause a quick form of initial excitation followed by a general depression of the central nervous system, with impairment of thinking, coordination, and perception.

 Routes of administration These substances are inhaled and several methods can be used: